MARKET & SELL Course

 - Consultative Selling – Sometime, the most effective selling isn’t really selling.
 It’s asking insightful questions, listening and facilitating business conversations that inform your buyers on best practices for meeting their goals.
 Learn how to master those techniques so that the value of your company and its solutions are communicated in the most relevant and credible context.

-- Industry Best Practice Expertise – The more you can convince buyers that your solutions follow current industry best practices, the the easier it is to convince them that they don’t need custom solutions.
+- Industry Best Practice Expertise – The more you can convince buyers that your solutions follow current industry best practices, the easier it is to convince them that they don’t need custom solutions.

 - More Conversations With Decision-Makers – If your messaging speaks to decision-makers, your salespeople will have more conversations with them early in the sales cycle to create preference.